Timmy-124/Data-Analysis-Portfolio/README.md

 - Tableau: Tableau was utilized to create an interactive dashboard to present findings [View Here](https://public.tableau.com/app/profile/timilehin.egbeyemi/viz/SuperstoreSalesAnalysisDashboard_17206424371240/SuperstoreSalesOverview)
  ### Analysis and Findings
  ### Monthly sales trends
-1. Seasonality Impact: Online sales showed significant peaks during holiday seasons, particularly in November and December, accounting for 27.63% of the annual sales
+1. Seasonality Impact: Online sales showed significant peaks during holiday seasons, particularly in November and December, accounting for 27.63% of the total annual sales
-2. Consistent Growth: Overall, there was a consistent month-over-month growth rate across the year, with noticeable dips in January and February, which could be attributed to post-holiday slowdowns
+2. Consistent Growth: Overall, there was a consistent month-over-month growth rate across the year, with noticeable dips in January and February, which could be attributed to post-holiday slow-downs
-3. Year-Over-Year Comparison:
+3. Sales Deline in Mid-Year: A slight decline in sales was observed during the summer months (June and July)
  ### Product Performance
 1. Best-Selling Products:
     * Top Categories: Technology emerged as the top-selling product categories, contributing to 37% of the total sales